Deep-Dive Topic

 2

-A sustained theological argument for why expository preaching is the most faithful method of handling God's Word.
+A sustained argument for why expository preaching remains the most faithful method of handling God's Word even as trends push toward shorter, more topical sermons.
 The article contends that the Bible's authority demands that sermons be ruled by the text's meaning, not the preacher's preferences or the congregation's felt needs.

 3

-A counterargument that topical preaching, when done biblically, serves the congregation's actual needs without compromising biblical authority.
-This article argues that meeting people where they are — their questions, struggles, and life circumstances — is itself a biblical posture.
+A counterargument that topical preaching, when done biblically and pastorally, serves the congregation's actual needs without compromising biblical authority.
+The article lays out guardrails for properly motivated topical preaching — pastoral rather than entrepreneurial — and argues that meeting people where they are is itself a biblical posture.

 4